Thoughts and prayers: Religious criticism

 Some critics of the phrase "thoughts and prayers" point to the Christian New Testament to argue that action is needed in addition to expressions of faith.
 One verse cited to back up this argument is James 2:14–16: "What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?
-If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, "Go in peace, be warmed and filled," without giving them the things needed for the body, what good is that?"
-Pope Francis stated that "prayer that doesn't lead to concrete action toward our brothers is a fruitless and incomplete prayer....
-Prayer and action must always be profoundly united" in his Sunday Angelus message on July 21, 2013.
+If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, 'Go in peace, be warmed and filled,' without giving them the things needed for the body, what good is that?"

-Pastors Josh Buice and John Rasmussen have taken issue with the public declaration of prayer, calling it an "obligatory public lament" instead of an expression of genuine concern.
-According to Matthew 6:5: "And when you pray, you must not be like the hypocrites.
-For they love to stand and pray in the synagogues and at the street corners, that they may be seen by others.
-Truly, I say to you, they have received their reward."

 Defense

 Laura Coward, a writer for The Huffington Post, defended the use of the phrase "thoughts and prayers", acknowledging the inadequacy of not taking actions, but arguing that prayer "jolts us and disrupts us, removing us from our comfort zones [... it] takes us to uncomfortable places – spiritually, physically and emotionally – and asks us to do the hard work of accepting more than one perspective."

 The criticism of the phrase "thoughts and prayers" has itself received criticism as insensitive to those who sincerely pray for victims.
 Katelyn Beaty argued that prayer "is perhaps the most powerful form of action you can engage in during a crisis", citing studies which showed that regular meditation and prayer improved focus and reduced anxiety, touting the potential beneficial effects for "better policy solutions than would an urgent, fretful, ill-considered response".

 In 2019, following a weekend in which mass shootings occurred in El Paso, Texas, and Dayton, Ohio, former Arkansas governor Mike Huckabee suggested that, of the continued occurrence of mass shootings, "the lack of thought and prayers is probably the single biggest factor in what is behind them".

+In The Week, Pascal-Emmanuel Gobry wrote that:

+According to Mark Tapson of the David Horowitz Freedom Center, the "value of thoughts and prayers is that they help victims and survivors get through an atrocity or tragedy by offering compassion, solace, and encouragement, and by invoking divine healing."